 - Sports injuries caused by pivoting, twisting, or physical impact

-A sprain or strain in the back may result in symptoms that include:
+A sprain or strain in the back may cause symptoms such as5:

 - Dull, aching pain in the lower back